Xray-OS/Xray_OS/README.md

 ## License

-Xray_OS is open source and free to use.
+Xray_OS is semi open-source but is not LIBRE.
 Individual components may have their own licenses.

 ## Contributing

 We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.
+Please wait for specific details about how we work.. (coming soon)

 ---